Like most people we know, we canceled far too many family trips and vacations in 2020 due to Covid.

 If you’re interested in driving across this amazing country of ours, visiting multiple states and ending up at the Grand Canyon, then please follow along as I recount our adventures.

-This post will be a high-level summary of each day of our trip, plus I’ll do deeper dives on several of our destinations in future posts.
+This post will be a high-level summary of each day of our trip, plus I’ll do deeper dives on several of our destinations in future posts – including all the amazing rock and crystal shops we discovered along the way.
 Go West, young reader!

 Day one: Hollywood, CA